Kunull/Blog/blog/2024-04-10-ejpt-review.md

 ## What next
-As for my future plans, I will be preparing for the OSCP using whatever free resources I can find.
-Even though I cannot take the exam right now, I can start preparing for whenever I'll be able to take it.
+As for my future plans, I will be learning more using whatever free resources I can find.